Demand for sanitiser machines jumps more than 200%

 Hundreds of Irish restaurants, bars and hotels have installed Covid-eliminating ozone machines in a bid to avoid future shut downs.

-Customer demand for improved hygiene standards has seen sales of the devices rise by over 200 per cent in recent weeks as indoor dining returns for the first time since Christmas on July 26th.
+Customer demand for improved hygiene standards has seen sales of the devices rise by over 200% in recent weeks as indoor dining returns for the first time since Christmas on July 26.

 Dublin-based Sanity System is the worldwide distributor of the portable machines, which use ozone gas to sanitise the air and surfaces of indoor spaces.